-After performing 100s of tennis fitness assessments, postural screens and flexibility assessments we have found most young athletes are falling short with their flexibility and mobility ranges.
-What is important to realise is that players, no matter how good they are, if they don't have healthy flexibility and mobility ranges it is only a matter of time before they hit an injury wall.
+After performing 100s of tennis fitness assessments, postural screens, and flexibility assessments we have found most young athletes are falling short with their flexibility and mobility ranges.
+What is important to realize is that players, no matter how good they are, if they don't have healthy flexibility and mobility range it is only a matter of time before they hit an injury wall.
 Try this test and work out what you score.

 There are two types of drills you can perform to improve court movement: